Career Timeline of Pope Leo XIV: Major Achievements and Milestones

 On December 12, 2014, Robert Francis Prevost was consecrated as bishop at St. Mary's Cathedral in Chiclayo.

-Until 2014, Robert Francis Prevost served as director of formation at the Convent of St. Augustine in Chicago, and as first councilor and provincial vicar of the Province of Our Mother of Good Counsel.
+In 2014, Robert Francis Prevost served as director of formation at the Convent of St. Augustine in Chicago, and as first councilor and provincial vicar of the province of Our Mother of Good Counsel.

 September 26, 2015: Named Bishop of Chiclayo